Skip to main content

 🌿 Companions Carrot, Beet, Spinach

 Daikon is not a big radish.
 The comparison is superficially accurate - same genus, same basic growing requirements - but daikon’s culinary role is completely different.
-It appears in Japanese pickles, Korean kimchi, Vietnamese braised dishes, Chinese soups, and Indian chutneys in ways that a standard cherry belle radish never does.
+It appears in Japanese pickles, Korean kimchi, Vietnamese braised dishes, Chinese soups, and Indian chutneys in ways that a standard European radish never does.
 The roots run 8-18 inches long, weigh 1-3 lb each, and have a milder, sweeter, slightly peppery flavor that mellows further with cooking.
-At Asian markets they run $1.50-3/lb; at Korean or Japanese grocery stores, finding them is easy.
+At Asian markets they run $1.50-3/lb; at Korean or Japanese grocery stores, they’re easy to find.
 At a mainstream US grocery store, you’re usually out of luck.

 Raphanus sativus var. longipinnatus is a cultivated variety of the common radish, selected over centuries in East and Southeast Asia for large, mild roots rather than the small, pungent European types.
-The variety name “longipinnatus” (long-feathered) refers to the root form.
+“Longipinnatus” (long-feathered) refers to the root form.

-Above-ground growth is substantial - 18-24 inches of ferny leaves - which makes daikon a significant visual presence in the garden.
-The leaves are edible (taste like mild radish greens; good sautéed or in soup) and the seed pods, when harvested young and green, are crisp and peppery eaten raw or pickled.
+Above-ground growth is substantial - 18-24 inches of ferny leaves - which makes daikon a visual presence in the garden.
+The leaves are edible (mild radish-green flavor; good sautéed or in soups) and the seed pods, harvested young and green, are crisp and peppery eaten raw or pickled.

 Key cultivars: